Eggs are a staple in our household and we eat a lot of them. Up to four dozen every week, in fact.

 While I still encourage you to eat wild-caught salmon, sardines and other types of fish, it’s good to know that pastured eggs are a decent source of omega-3.
 Despite the higher price tag compared to regular eggs, they are still a relatively inexpensive source of nutrients.

 Omega-3 vs. Omega-6 Fatty Acids

-You probably know about the health benefits of Omega-3 fatty acids.
-But do you also know about Omega-6 fatty acids?
+You probably know about the health benefits of omega-3 fatty acids.
+But do you also know about omega-6 fatty acids?

-Omega-3 fatty acids are a long-chain structure and are found in a variety of foods.
+“Omega-3 fatty acids are a long-chain structure and are found in a variety of foods.
 The action of these long chain fatty acids is commonly called “anti-inflammatory,” though this is a misnomer.
 They are simply less inflammatory than Omega-6 fatty acids.
-Omega-3 FAs and Omega-6 FAs compete for the same enzyme to eventually be converted into anti-inflammatory prostaglandins (PGE3) and less inflammatory leukotrienes and into pro-inflammatory prostaglandins (PGE2) and more inflammatory leukotrienes, respectively. [thepaleodiet.com]
+Omega-3 FAs and Omega-6 FAs compete for the same enzyme to eventually be converted into anti-inflammatory prostaglandins (PGE3) and less inflammatory leukotrienes and into pro-inflammatory prostaglandins (PGE2) and more inflammatory leukotrienes, respectively.”— thepaleodiet.com

-Every time I visit family in Austria and my mom serves me eggs for breakfast, one thing sticks out.
-The yolk of “Austrian” eggs is a deep orange colour, whereas the yolk of most eggs in the U.S. is usually pretty pale.
+Every time I visit my family in Austria and my mom serves me eggs for breakfast, one thing sticks out: the yolk of Austrian eggs is a deep orange color, whereas the yolk of most eggs in the U.S. is usually pretty pale.

 As a result, the color itself is not a direct indication of quality or nutritional value.
 But knowing that, generally speaking, only pasture-raised hens eat pigmented food, it’s undoubtedly an indirect indication of higher nutritional value.